Michael Dell sees consolidation among PC makers in next few years

 Michael Dell has been trying to transform the company he founded in 1984 into a complete provider of enterprise computing services such as HP or IBM.

-"We have been able to grow even though the (PC) market is shrinking and of course our business goes well beyond the device into data centre, software, services and security," Dell said.
+"We have been able to grow even though the (PC) market is shrinking and of course our business goes well beyond the device into data center, software, services and security," Dell said.

 Dell, however, said that the company does not plan to enter the smartphone business, unlike rival Microsoft Corp, which bought Nokia's phone business in 2014.